llucas314/Website-Mockup/README.md

 ## Contributing

-Please feel free to contact me with any comments or suggestions.
+I still would like to add more funtionality to this site, to take it to the next level.
+If you have any comments or suggestions please feel free to contact me.

 ## Authors